Turn around time of Photos

 Keep in mind that receiving wedding photos varies from one wedding photographer to another.
 In most cases, the turn-around-time ranges between three to eight weeks from the wedding day.
 If it goes beyond this timeline, there my be other reasons why the turn around time has stretched out a bit.
 In fact, some highly established wedding photography suppliers may also give you the option to rush your wedding photos, you just need to ask, while those same suppliers may be under the pump from a busy season – a victim of their own success so to speak.

-I personally quote betwen a month and two months turn around time of photos at weddings I cover.
+I personally quote around a month turn around time of photos at weddings I cover.
 This is both slower and faster than other wedding photographers out there – but it’s my experience that provides me with enough time so that I am not rushing their post production, while also not being too long to wait for most people.

 Usual factors for any holdup